CarolineXWL89/internships/README.md

 # Internships - Summer 2021
-This document will be regularly updated with summer 2021 internship positions in Tech (Software Engineering, Product Management, Quant, Analyst etc.)
+This document will be regularly updated with summer 2021 internship positions in Tech (Software Engineering, Product Management, Quant, Analytics etc.)

 **For updates on new additions, follow us on [Linkedin](https://www.linkedin.com/company/hiring20).**